scaleoutsean/sfc/docs/dashboards.md

 #### Snapshots (`snapshots`)

+The main problem with snapshots is this: imagine a small cluster with 4 nodes and 400 volumes per node, each with 32 snapshots.
+That's up to 51,200 entries per each collection run.

+Then there are other problems (such as which of the many details to keep and how, etc.).

-I tried many ways but couldn't easily create anything useful with these, no matter how I rearranged tags and fields.
+I've tried many ways but couldn't easily create anything useful with these, no matter how I rearranged tags and fields.
 The initial implementation:

 Fields: